deryrahman/secondbrain/docs/5-tag-based-metadata.md

 # [RFC 5] Tag Based Metadata
 Status: Draft

 This RFC aims to provide sufficient specification for building a metadata based on tag.
 The capability of this metadata is used for generic search, filtering, sorting and storing any useful information for the extended capability through plugin (which will be explained on the different RFC later).
 The basic idea of tags is to support the `recalling`, `organizing`, and `extending` capability.
 Tag should be named in a very short term and should not contain any full information but keeps complete and compact.
+Tag must only contain non-sensitive information.
 For the initial specification, tag will have 3 major categories, first is `user` which are defined by end-user, second is `core` which to be used on the core system, third is `plugin` which to be used on the plugin specified functions.
 This RFC scoped only for the high level design.

 ## Purposes
 - Generic search / filtering: search based on date, category, etc (the feature of search will be explain on the different RFC later)